mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 }
 ```

 The last step is to collide the player and the tilemap layer against one another.
-You've got two options.
-Inside of `setup`:
+We could use [`collide`](https://photonstorm.github.io/phaser3-docs/Phaser.Physics.Arcade.World.html#collide__anchor) or [`addCollider`](https://photonstorm.github.io/phaser3-docs/Phaser.Physics.Arcade.World.html#addCollider__anchor).
+We'll go with the latter:

 ```js
 function setup() {